jst-cyr/YouTubeCompetitorDashboard/Lesson3-SortedList/README.md

 		$("#channelList").find("tbody").append(row);
 	}

-This is a variation of the **addChannel** function that was used in the last lesson.
+This is a variation of the `addChannel` function that was used in the last lesson.
 Now that we have all the data we need, and we have sorted the list, this loop does the following:

-1. Creates a **tr** row with two cells, one with the channel label, and another with the subscription count.
+1. Creates a `tr` row with two cells, one with the channel label, and another with the subscription count.
-2. Adds that created row to the table that has ID **'channelList'**
+2. Adds that created row to the table that has ID `channelList`